gateway-fm/public-docs/docs/validators/ha/redundancy.md

 If we take [Slashing and Penalties](../basics/slashing-and-penalties.md) into account, we can come to a following setup.

-- Consensus Layer + Executuion Layers -- use redundancy.
+- Consensus Layer + Execution Layers -- use redundancy.
 Many validator clients (Vouch, Lighthouse, see [Validator Clients](/category/validator-clients/)) allow to follow multiple nodes at the same time.